-How to import photos from your digital camera to a specific folder on Mac
+You can import your DSLR photos directly to a folder in Photos on Mac

 - Click on Library at the top of the Photos app window.

-Select the folder You want to import the selected pictures directly to.
+Select the folder you want to import the selected pictures directly to.

 The pictures will be imported directly to the folder you selected.
 If you want to import multiple photos to different folders, follow the steps above and select which photos you want to import to each folder until you've imported them all.

-How to create a new folder to add photos from your digital camera in the Photos app on Mac
+How to create a new folder to import photos from your camera to Mac with the Photos app

-If you're just about to dump all of your vacation photos into the Photos app on your Mac, but haven't created a dedicated folder for it yet, no problem, you can do so right before importing.
+If you're just about to dump all of your vacation photos into the Photos app on your Mac but haven't created a dedicated folder for it yet, no problem; you can do so right before importing.

 - Launch the Photos app on your Mac if it doesn't open automatically.